aaroncampbell/presenter/README.md

 Yes!
 I haven't tested it with every remote of course, but all of them that I have tested have worked perfectly.
 My personal favorite is the
 <a href="http://amzn.com/B002GHBUTU">Logitech Professional Presenter R800</a>

+**How do I do background images or videos for my slides?**

+On the slide you want to add it to, click the "Show Advanced Slide Setting" link, then click the "Add Data Field" button.

+For an image: Set the name of the field to `background` and put the URL for the image in the value field.

+For video: Set the name of the field to `background-video` and you can add in comma separated URLs to various video sources, such as: //example.com/bearded-dragon-scares-kitten.mp4,//example.com/bearded-dragon-scares-kitten.webm,//example.com/bearded-dragon-scares-kitten.ogv

 **Can I make the slideshow look different?**